Frequently Asked Questions

 Additional sections will be reviewed closer to the time of construction to ensure future conditions are evaluated prior to final design and construction.

 Assessment of environmental issues for those projects of the Northern Beltline to be constructed in future years is on-going at ALDOT.
 As part of the planning and decision process for those future projects of the Beltline, ALDOT will continue to conduct additional environmental investigations to supplement the earlier investigations to ensure that any impacts to endangered or threatened species or waters of the State are avoided, minimized and appropriately mitigated.

 ALDOT project personnel will administer the contract locally, providing daily construction inspection of contractor operations for quality and conformance with the contract requirements.
 Water quality inspections will also be conducted daily by ALDOT and contractor Qualified Credentialed Inspectors and Qualified Credentialed Professionals dedicated specifically to environmental compliance.
-ALDOT 3rd Division and ALDOT Central Office stormwater professionals will conduct additional water quality inspections providing guidance and oversight as needed.
+ALDOT East-central Region Staff and ALDOT Central Office stormwater professionals will conduct additional water quality inspections providing guidance and oversight as needed.
 Weekly and rainfall inspection reports and notifications will be transmitted to ADEM electronically and will become a part of the project’s Construction Best Management Practices Plan which is maintained at the project office.

 Contact Our Hotline

 If you have questions or comments about the project, please feel free to call the 24-hour hotline.